 You can make a single batch in about 15 minutes, you can make a big batch and freeze it for later and you can use it on all the enchiladas, tacos, and breakfast burritos.

 - First, it’s easy!
-Like, 15-minutes easy and it calls for ingredients you probably already have on hand.
+Like, 15-minutes easy and it calls for ingredients you probably already have on hand in your pantry.

 - It has a touch of butter.
 Instead of using all oil, I add some butter which gives the sauce a touch of richness and buttery flavor.
 It’s not authentic, but it’s delicious.

 - You don’t need a bunch of spices.
-If you’ve been following along in the last few months you’ve probably noticed I’ve been using chili seasoning in a lot of recipes.
-Instead of mixing chili powder, cumin, garlic and onion powder to make chili seasoning I use a premade chili seasoning blend.
+Instead of mixing chili powder, ground cumin, garlic powder, and onion powder to make chili seasoning, I use a premade chili seasoning blend.
 It has everything in it so no need to dig through the spice cabinet looking for different spices.
-You can find chili seasoning blends at the store – sometimes local brands are better than the mainstream national brands, so try a few and pick a favorite.
+You can find chili seasoning blends at the store – sometimes local brands are better than national brands, so try a few and pick a favorite.

 - Heat vegetable oil and butter together in a saucepan.
 Once the butter has melted add the chili seasoning and stir to combine.

-- Add all-purpose flour and stir to combine.
-Cook the mixture for a minute or so.
+- Add all-purpose flour to make a roux to thicken the sauce.
+Stir to combine and cook the mixture for a minute or so.

 - Add the tomato sauce and chicken stock and stir.
 Simmer the sauce for 5 to 10 minutes or until it’s thickened.

 - Taste the enchilada sauce and add salt, to taste.

 Want to join me in saying goodbye to store-bought enchilada sauce?
 I hope you give this easy recipe a try!